 Your doctors may recommend changing your treatment regime during pregnancy.

-If you usually take tablets to control your diabetes, you'll normally be advised to switch to insulin injections, either with or without a drug called metformin.
+If you usually take tablets to control your diabetes, you'll normally be advised to switch to insulin injections, either with or without a medicine called metformin.

 If you already use insulin injections to control your diabetes, you may need to switch to a different type of insulin.

-If you take drugs for conditions related to your diabetes, such as high blood pressure, these may have to be changed.
+If you take medicines for conditions related to your diabetes, such as high blood pressure, these may have to be changed.

 It's very important to attend any appointments made for you so that your care team can monitor your condition and react to any changes that could affect your or your baby's health.

-You will need to monitor your blood glucose levels more frequently during pregnancy, especially since nausea and vomiting (morning sickness) can affect them.
+You will need to monitor your blood glucose levels more frequently during pregnancy, especially since nausea and vomiting in pregnancy (known as “morning sickness”, although it can happen at any time of the day) can affect them.
 Your GP or midwife will be able to advise you on this.

 Keeping your blood glucose levels low may mean you have more low-blood-sugar (hypoglycaemic) attacks ("hypos").
 These are harmless for your baby, but you and your partner need to know how to cope with them.
 Talk to your doctor or diabetes specialist.